What percentage of high school graduates enroll in college? How does Minnesota compare nationally in terms of college participation?

 Students of color will comprise about 23 percent of Minnesota high school graduates, up from 13 percent in 2005.

-Approximately 26 percent of college-going Minnesota high school graduates attended a college out-of-state.
-Of those who chose to study in Minnesota, nearly 56 percent attended a four-year college.
+Approximately 28 percent of college-going Minnesota high school graduates attended a college out-of-state; 21 percent in Iowa, South Dakota, North Dakota and Wisconsin; and 7 percent in all other states.
+Of those who chose to study in Minnesota, 60 percent attended a four-year college.

-- 18 percent attend the University of Minnesota
+- 20 percent attended the University of Minnesota

-- 3 percent attend a private career school
+- 3 percent attended a private career school